 We can find a minimum node-disjoint path cover by constructing a matching graph where each node of the original graph is represented by two nodes: a left node and a right node.
 There is an edge from a left node to a right node if there is a such an edge in the original graph.
-In addition, the matching graph contains a source and a sink such that there are edges from the source to all left nodes and from all right nodes to the sink.
+In addition, the matching graph contains a source and a sink, and there are edges from the source to all left nodes and from all right nodes to the sink.

-A maximum matching in the resulting graph corresponds to a minimum node-disjoint path cover in the original graph.
-For example, the following graph contains a maximum matching of size 4:
+A maximum matching of the resulting graph corresponds to a minimum nodedisjoint path cover in the original graph.
+For example, the following matching graph for the above graph contains a maximum matching of size 4: